ritikkrtiwari/MYOWNREPO/README.md

 - `callbyreference.cpp` — Swap using references (pass by reference).
 The original variables **are** modified.
 - `calculatorusingfunctionpointer.cpp` — Simple calculator program using function pointers and switch-case.
 Supports add, subtract, multiply, and divide.
 - `pointerobjects.cpp` — Program demonstrating the use of pointers to objects in C++.Creates a Rectangle class with methods to calculate area, perimeter, and diagonal and Uses object pointers to access and operate on multiple Rectangle objects.
+- `dynapointerobject.cpp` — Program demonstrating the use of dynamically allocated objects with pointers in C++.Creates a Rectangle class with methods to calculate area, perimeter, and diagonal.And Dynamically allocates three Rectangle objects on the heap, uses pointers to access them, and properly frees memory.

 *(More files will be added soon)*